Death can be difficult to grapple with for people of any age, but it is especially challenging for children to understand.

 This book is appropriate for several different audiences.
 It can be read to children who have a close relationship with someone who has cancer.
 It is also suitable to read to children with a terminal illness as well.

 There are no religious references in Gentle Willow.

 12. Wherever You Are My Love Will Find You by Nancy Tillman

 This beautifully illustrated book by Nancy Tillman speaks to the unconditional love between a parent and a child.
 Like other books on this list, the separation between the child and the person they love may not be due to death.

-Although this book is written with a younger audience in mind, the timeless message will resonate with people of all ages.
+Although Wherever You Are is written with a younger audience in mind, the timeless message will resonate with people of all ages.

 13. Ida, Always by Caron Levis

 Like many of the books on this list, Ida, Always explores the range of emotions surrounding illness and death by telling the story through the eyes of animals.
 The story is based on 2 real-life polar bears that lived in a zoo in New York City.
 When Ida dies from a terminal illness, Gus, another polar bear, has to learn to cope with the grief.